Troubleshoot Cloud Setup

 Solution

 CockroachDB Cloud connections can occasionally become invalid due to upgrades, restarts, or other disruptions.
-Your application should use a pool of persistent connections and connection retry logic to ensure that connections remain current.
+Your application should use a pool of persistent connections and mitigate connection disruptions to ensure that connections remain current.
 See the Production Checklist for more information.

 Security errors